 - Inspire trust through testimonials, product reviews, and social proof.

 If the above tips don’t work, you can try retargeting through cart abandonment emails.

 Abandoned cart recovery emails are sent to shoppers to remind them of the items they were interested in buying but did not purchase.
 Usually, these emails include offers such as discount codes and a personalized link to let the customer pick up where they left off.

-Final Thoughts: 7 Tips To Effectively Reduce Shopping Cart Abandonment
+Final Thoughts: How to Reduce Shopping Cart Abandonment Effects